eugenebokhan/eugenebokhan.github.io/_posts/2021-05-08-introduction-to-metal-compute-part-one.md

 ## Example App

-In order to learn how to work with metal one needs practice.
+In order to learn how to work with Metal one needs practice.
 In this series of articles following step by step instructions, we are going to write a small image editor app that is able to make basic image adjustments.

 <p style="text-align:center;">
 <img